 Although hard to find and perhaps not the best-known element, if you take a closer look, you will find small amounts of ruthenium in many applications as it enables technology to work better.
 Using this element in the right place ensures that various applications function just as they should.

-Do you have solar panels on your rooftop?
+Do you write with a fountain pen?
 Then you probably use ruthenium every day.
-Compounds of this element may be found in solar cells, which turn light into electrical energy.
-Or do you write with a fountain pen?
-Then ruthenium has most likely helped you to get that calligraphy right!
+It has most likely helped you to get that calligraphy right!
 Ruthenium alloys are often used to shape the tips of fountain pens too.
 Or who doesn’t love a crime movie or TV series?
 If you are a fan, you have probably seen ruthenium appear on screen several times as the Crime Scene Investigation teams look for clues.
 Yes, ruthenium tetroxide is used to reveal fingerprints.
 As the experts ‘dust for prints’, the fats in the fingerprint turn it black, making it easier for the team to analyze it and find a match.

 This metal has won a Nobel prize in chemistry as a catalyst and its hardness also explains its inclusion in wear-resistant electrical contacts such as thermostats, relays and hard disk drives.